iq-motion-control/iq-module-communication-doc/docs/manual/manual_throttle.rst

 Direction
 **********
-.. error:: Review where we say certain commands will cause cetain spins.
-May want to mention zero spin throttle or arming in there or before there?
-They would affect spinning

 Another important configuration to consider before controlling a Vertiq module is the module’s spin direction.
 Throttle commands can be from -100% to 100%, and the sign indicates the intended spin direction.
 Users can configure what direction a positive throttle command should be interpreted as by configuring the direction of the module.